PatelKrishna15/csc/README.md

 [![License](https://poser.pugx.org/nihirz/csc/license)](https://packagist.org/packages/nihirz/csc)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/nihirz/csc.svg?style=flat-square)](https://packagist.org/packages/nihirz/csc)

  Hi, Here I created a package for country, state & and city seeder.
 You can install and use it in your laravel project.
-If you are using this package then you can give it a star this package it's free.
+If you are using this package then you can give it a star this package is free, In the future I Will add the country code &  phone initials.

 ## What is this library?